rails/rails/guides/source/routing.md

 In a large application with thousands of routes, a single `config/routes.rb` file can become cumbersome and hard to read.
 Rails offers a way to break up a single `routes.rb` file into multiple small ones using the [`draw`][] macro.

-For example, you could add an `admin.rb` file that contains all the routes related to admin, another `api.rb` file for API related resources, etc.
+For example, you could add an `admin.rb` file that contains all the routes related to the admin area, another `api.rb` file for API related resources, etc.

 ```ruby
 # config/routes.rb